Junk fee

-Junk fees (also known as hidden fees) are fees designed to confuse or deceive consumers by exploiting their behavioral biases.
-These tend to come in the form of mandatory back-end fees and hidden add-on charges, which obscure the true cost of goods and services.
+Junk fees (also known as hidden fees) are fees designed to confuse or deceive consumers by exploiting behavioral biases.
+They tend to come in the form of mandatory back-end fees and hidden add-on charges, which obscure the true cost of goods and services.
 Junk fees stand in contrast to "all-in", "upfront" pricing where consumers are shown a true single price, inclusive of fees, at the start of the shopping process.
-Economists criticize junk fees for "increas[ing] search costs and equilibrium prices, distort[ing] consumer choices, and divert[ing] innovation toward exploitative rather than value-enhancing strategies".
+Economist Neale Mahoney criticizes junk fees for "increas[ing] search costs and equilibrium prices, distort[ing] consumer choices, and divert[ing] innovation toward exploitative rather than value-enhancing strategies".

 Even in the presence of competition and disclosure, and despite their unpopularity, firms often opt for junk fees because consumers do not consistently punish firms that resort to junk fees.
-Some firms, such as StubHub, that reluctantly use junk fees have advocated for regulatory action to impose restrictions on junk fees in order to level the playing field and prevent collective action problems among firms.
-Other firms, such as Delta Air Lines, have strongly criticized efforts by the government to restrict junk fees.
-The Cato Institute have criticized restrictions on junk fees.
+Some firms, such as StubHub, that use junk fees have advocated for regulatory action to impose restrictions on junk fees in order to level the playing field and prevent collective action problems among firms.
+Delta Air Lines joined other airlines in challenging a rule requiring greater disclosure of passenger fees.
+Writers at the Cato Institute have argued that restrictions on fees can increase base prices and reduce consumer choice.

-Event ticket sellers, such as Ticketmaster, are renowned for junk fees.
-U.S. airline companies are also known for junk fees.
-Cable television providers, hotels, and restaurants have also been known to use junk fees.
-Some junk fees are mandatory while others are non-mandatory but shrouded in confusing language that make consumers think they are mandatory.
+Event ticket sellers, such as Ticketmaster, U.S. airline companies, cable television providers, hotels, and restaurants have also been known to use junk fees.
+Some junk fees are mandatory while others are non-mandatory but shrouded in confusing language that makes consumers think they are mandatory.

 Junk fees are distinct from add-on fees that consumers accept through informed choice, such as paying more for a pizza with customized toppings, paying more for a hotel room with a better view, or paying extra for a seat in business class on an airplane.

+Regulatory responses have included requirements to display prices inclusive of mandatory fees and limits on particular charges, such as bank fees.

+Examples by industry

+Event ticketing

+A randomized experiment conducted on StubHub in 2015 found that displaying fees at checkout rather than at the beginning of a search increased average spending per website visitor by about 21%.
+This reflected both a greater likelihood of purchasing and the selection of more expensive tickets.
+In May 2025, Ticketmaster announced that it would display ticket prices including mandatory fees upfront, as a United States rule requiring this took effect.

+Hotels

+Resort fees are charges added to advertised hotel room rates.
+In 2023, Marriott International reached an agreement with the Texas attorney general requiring it to display room prices including mandatory fees most prominently and to distinguish its fees from government taxes.